pybricks/pybricks.github.io/learn/flow-basics/waiting-repeating.md

 running even after it completes, add the Wait Forever block to your program, as shown below.
 This mimics the standard behavior in Scratch.

 {% include block-program.html
 path="L05_1_wait_forever"
 caption="The Wait Forever block keeps the program going when all other blocks are complete." width="60%"
 %}

-In this example, the hub light turns red for a second and then it turns green.
+In this example, the hub light turns red for a second and then turns green.
 Because of the Wait Forever block, it stays green forever, until you press the stop button.
 Without this block, the program would end immediately after turning the light green, leaving no time for you to see it.